 Amp up Your Gaming Experience

 If you still feel like something is missing, maybe you have to upgrade or add the following:

 - A high-resolution monitor or second monitor.
 Investing in one doesn’t just ensure you see the game as it was intended, but a high-resolution monitor also prevents eye strain.

-- Game controllers, gaming keypads, mechanical keyboards, an ergonomic mouse and so on.
+- Game controllers, gaming keypads, mechanical keyboards, an ergonomic mouse, cronus zen xbox one and so on.
 You’ll find yourself getting better at any game once you’ve begun using a controller, keyboard, or mouse designed for the gaming world.
 If you’re obsessed with racing, there are also driving wheel accessories you can check out.

 - A good set of speakers, or a gaming headset.
 Games are carefully developed to wake up the gamer’s senses – this includes your hearing.
 If your sound system isn’t that good, there’s a good chance you’re not experiencing the game properly.

 - Oversized mouse pad or mat.
 Because it’s just super-comfy than the tiny, traditional mouse pad.

 You’ve invested in a TON of PC parts and accessories, but most people don’t prepare for PC maintenance.
 Something like an electric duster to clean both the CPU and keyboard, or a screwdriver kit to be able to open up your case sound simple, but you’d be surprised how many beginner gamers are left unprepared.